0x4248/notebook/source/content/01 Areas/Computer Science/Computer Science topics.md

 # Computer Science topics

 ***
-Here is a list of every topic that is covered on the *A Level Computer Science*.
+Here is a list of every topic that is covered on the A Level Computer Science.
 When you click a page you will be able to see the notes I have made for that topic.

 ### 1 - Components of a computer
 1. [[Processor Components]]